Romania orders election recount after shock far-right win – DW – 11/28/2024

 Romania presidency says cyberattacks happened during vote, criticizes TikTok

 The decision for a recount comes as the country's presidency said top officials reported "cyberattacks aimed at influencing the correction of the electoral process" in Sunday's election.
-The presidency said that Russia has a "growing interest" to influence Romanian society.
+The presidency said that Russia has a "growing interest" in influencing Romanian society.

 The presidency also claimed that social media app TikTok gave "preferential treatment" to the far-right candidate who won the first round.
 Georgescu heavily used TikTok throughout his campaign, where he showcased love for judo and spread his populist message to potential voters.

-Romania's National Audiovisual Council has also urged the European Commission to probe TikTok's influence on the November 24 election.
+Romania's National Audiovisual Council earlier urged the European Commission to probe TikTok's influence on the November 24 election.

 wd/nm (Reuters, AP, AFP, dpa)